 - Requires annual subscription

-- Collar is not removable from the tracker module easily
+- Collar isn't easily removable from the tracker module

 - Higher upfront cost

-Our verdict: The best GPS tracker available for dogs in 2023.
-The battery life alone makes it worth the investment.
+My verdict: The best GPS tracker available for dogs right now.
+The battery life alone makes it worth it.

 2. Apple AirTag (Best Budget Option)